apache/spark/docs/sql-migration-guide.md

   - In Spark 3.2, the usage of `count(tblName.*)` is blocked to avoid producing ambiguous results.
 Because `count(*)` and `count(tblName.*)` will output differently if there is any null values.
 To restore the behavior before Spark 3.2, you can set `spark.sql.legacy.allowStarWithSingleTableIdentifierInCount` to `true`.

-  - In Spark 3.2, a `SHOW TBLPROPERTIES` clause's output shows `key` and `value` columns whether you specify the table property `key` or not.
-In Spark 3.1 and earlier, a `SHOW TBLPROPERTIES` clause's output only shows a `value` column when you specify the table property `key`.
+  - In Spark 3.2, the output schema of `SHOW TBLPROPERTIES` becomes `key: string, value: string` whether you specify the table property key or not.
+In Spark 3.1 and earlier, the output schema of `SHOW TBLPROPERTIES` is `value: string` when you specify the table property key.

 ## Upgrading from Spark SQL 3.0 to 3.1